Consigliere-codie/College-Practicals/README.md

-# College-Practicals
+# College Practicals
-Python and C++ practicals from Semester 1 &amp; 2.
+Contains Python and C++ practicals from Semester 1 and Semester 2.

+📂 Python/
+📂 Cpp/